 Not all addictions are the same.
 Deconstructing the idea of addiction and what it looks like can help someone see for themselves the relationship they have with alcohol, drugs, or any other potential addictions.
 While someone may not drink every day, they may still use it every time that they begin to experience their anxiety flare up.
 Even if someone decides not to pursue a dedicated substance abuse program, they may simply gain more information on how their mental health has impacted other parts of their lives, carry a more introspective mindset about their relationship with a particular substance, and leave them more open to addressing these complicated topics and concerns going forward.

 The connections between mental health and addiction are complicated and deep.
 At Alta Centers, the comfort provided during their detox or residential treatment allows each individual to explore their own relationship with addiction and mental health in a safe and carefully curated environment.
-For more information on how Alta Centers can serve you and your particular needs, or for more information about the complicated relationship between mental health and addiction, contact one of the caring professionals at Alta Centers today by calling (888) 202-2583.
+For more information on how Alta Centers Dual Diagnosis treatment program can serve you and your particular needs, or for more information about the complicated relationship between mental health and addiction, contact one of the caring professionals at Alta Centers today by calling (888) 202-2583.